 The Column of Constantine

-The oldest monument of Constantinople, the Column of Constantine, is as old as the city itself.
+The oldest monument of Constantinople, the Column of Constantine (image in the gallery above), is as old as the city itself.
 It was dedicated by Constantine in 330 AD to commemorate the declaration of Byzantium as the new capital city of the Roman Empire.

-One and a half thousand years later, it is still an imposing structure that stands halfway between the Sultanahmet Park and the Grand Bazaar.
-It is the only remnant of the Forum of Constantine that used to mark the center of the ancient city.
+One and a half thousand years later, it is still an imposing structure that stands halfway between Sultanahmet Park and the Grand Bazaar.
+It is the only remnant of the Forum of Constantine that used to mark the centre of the ancient city.

 Originally, the column was topped by the statue of Constantine and its base supposedly contained all sorts of interesting early Christian relics, such as a fragment of the True Cross.
 But of course, whatever relics the column contained, they were all plundered by the Crusaders.